How to Pandas: Filter Rows that Contain a Specific String

 4 B West 6

-Example 3: Filter Rows that Contain a Partial String
+Example 3: Implementing Dynamic Partial String Filtering

-However, if we’d like to filter for rows that contain a partial string then we can use the following syntax:
+In the previous examples, we filtered based on rows that exactly matched one or more strings.
+However, if we’d like to filter for rows that contain a partial string, then we can use the following syntax:

 #identify partial string to look for